 How to Make a Cork Trivet

-Trivets are often made out of cork because of its resistance to heat.
-Discover the science behind materials that absorb heat -- and materials that don't -- by constructing this cork trivet for your dinner table.
+Trivets are used to prevent hot dishes from damaging tabletops.
+They're often made out of cork because of its resistance to heat.
+Discover the science behind materials that absorb heat—and materials that don't—by constructing this cork trivet for your dinner table.

 What You Need:

 - Corks collected from empty wine bottles.
 Use only real corks, not plastic ones—they'll melt!

 - 5" x 7" size or 8" x 10" size empty photo frame

 - Hot glue gun

 What You Do:

 - Help your child prep the empty out the photo frame by removing any photos, mats or packaging that may be left inside of it.
 Leave the glass part of the frame inside.